 2600.8 (Cont.)
 STATE ORGANIZATION AND GENERAL ADMINISTRATION 11-91

--
+is inappropriate for Forms HCFA-25J(1) and 25J(2).
+Use these pages to explain the amount of changes in each service category, the effects of proposed or newly enacted legislation, to supply special information that is occasionally requested by HCFA, or to provide any other details that help explain the dynamics of the budget submission.

 See subsection A for changes in price, recipient, utilization, and other changes affecting budget assumptions.